swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 the meaning of these quantifiers.
 However, the alternative behavior does have the advantage of a smaller memory footprint because the matching algorithm would not need to allocate storage for capturing anything but the last match.
-As a future direction, we could introduce a variant of quantifiers for this behavior that the programmer would opt in for memory-critical use cases.
+As a future direction, we could introduce some way of opting into this behavior.

 #### Alternation: `a|b`